jakubvalenta/geoshare/README.md

 **Other features**

-- Get the geographic coordinates of a map link and copy them to clipboard as a
+- Show the geographic coordinates of a map link and copy them to clipboard as a
   geo: link.
-- In addition to sharing a map link with Geo Share, you can also open the app and paste your link there.
+- Paste map links directly into the app, instead of sharing them with it.

 ## Intro